April 10-11, 2014 • Kossiakoff Conference Center • Johns Hopkins University Applied Physics Laboratory

 » Crew-assisted Mars Sample Return, Bob Gershman (NASA), Stan Love (NASA), Josh Hopkins (Lockheed Martin) | PDF | Video |

 » OSCAR: Crew-Assisted Lunar Sample Return with Orion, Josh Hopkins (Lockheed Martin) | PDF | Video |

 » JAXA Presentation Hiroshi Ueno (JAXA) | PDF | Video |

 6. Evolutionary Path to Mars

-This session will discuss ideas for ensuring that the GER mission themes can contribute to eventual human missions to the surface of Mars.
-NASA will share emerging strategies and how these concepts inform requirements for capabilities which can be demonstrated or advanced in the lunar vicinity, including an assessment of strategic knowledge gaps.
-The session will also look at the opportunities provided by implementing a human mission to the Mars system as a precursor to subsequent missions to the surface.
-The features of what can be gained by such a mission or missions will be discussed.
+This session discussed ideas for ensuring that the GER mission themes can contribute to eventual human missions to the surface of Mars.
+NASA shared emerging strategies and how these concepts inform requirements for capabilities which can be demonstrated or advanced in the lunar vicinity, including an assessment of strategic knowledge gaps.
+The session also looked at the opportunities provided by implementing a human mission to the Mars system as a precursor to subsequent missions to the surface.
+The features of what can be gained by such a mission or missions were discussed.